8 Tips for Successful Program Management

 Perhaps you already have a project management office (PMO).
 This office is usually responsible for the project management standards and project manager training (see box above).

-To learn more, read How to successfully introduce a project management office.
+To learn more, read this: Establishing a project management office in 4 simple steps.

 However, each program is handled a bit differently.
-This is especially true when external people and entities are involved.
-It’s generally necessary to define special guidelines for each individual program.
-Some of these guidelines will probably differ a bit from the PMO standards.
+This is especially true when they involve external people and entities.
+It is generally necessary to define special guidelines for each individual program.
+Some of these guidelines will probably differ a bit from the standards set by the PMO for projects at your company.

-So, make sure that every project manager is familiar with these guidelines and agrees to comply with them for a successful program management.
+So, make sure that every project manager is familiar with the guidelines of the respective program and agrees to comply with them.

-It’s important to have an appropriate work breakdown structure for each project.
-This must allow the program to depict the interdependencies between projects with regard to content and time frame.
+It is important to have an appropriate work breakdown structure for each project.
+This must allow program management to depict the interdependencies between the associated projects with regard to content and time frame.
 To achieve this, you must define the important milestones for each project.
 These milestones are later used to monitor the program.

 We also recommend that you create a separate master project for the program.
 This program plan should contain all the control information.
 All the interfaces or partial deliveries should converge and be controlled from here.